-In January 2014, as part of the consultation of stakeholders for the Access Network and Accessible Natural Greenspace Study, consultees were asked whether a sub-regional approach to green

-Form a working partnership to improve planning and delivery of green infrastructure in Framework area Agree common aims and objectives infrastructure planning should be developed and, if so, what form this should take.
+In January 2014, as part of the consultation of stakeholders for the Access Network and Accessible Natural Greenspace Study, 17 consultees were asked whether a sub-regional approach to green infrastructure planning should be developed and, if so, what form this should take.
 This consultation revealed a high level of support; around 80% of respondents supported a sub-regional approach.